 Teacher of the Year

 The Teacher of the Year program recognizes and honors outstanding teachers in Tennessee.
-We applaud teachers who care about children, who devote their professional lives to enriching the lives of Tennessee children and who demonstrate exceptional gains in student achievement.
+We applaud teachers who care about children, who devote their professional lives to enriching the lives of Tennessee students, and who demonstrate exceptional gains in student achievement.
 Goals of the program are:

 - Promote effective teaching practices by recognizing and rewarding outstanding teachers.

 - Engage regional teachers of the year in education policy making through the Teacher Advisory Council.